smic29/planner_app/README.md

 - [x] Fix sign up validation errors.
 02/27/24
 - [x] Turn notice into a dismissable alert.
 Look into what can be done for alerts.
 - [ ] Category Model & Task Model.
+  - [x] Category Model
 - [x] Find out why notices are not appearing when in Turbo Frame
   - Listed #2 in Issues Encountered.
+- [ ] Look into the need for being able to delete Categories?
+- [ ] Fix main page layout

 ## Issues Encountered
 1. Invalid form inputs will cover the inputs in `divs.field_with_errors`.
 Found a fix here: [Stack Overflow]('https://stackoverflow.com/questions/5267998/rails-3-field-with-errors-wrapper-changes-the-page-appearance-how-to-avoid-t/8380400#8380400').<br>